Chapter Two: Tombs

 The Sith Lord abruptly ceased speaking amidst his unremarkable stance near the shuttle.
 The students puzzled for a moment, unsure of how to proceed, but realized time was of the essence.
 No one had heard of a tomb being cleared in a single day, let alone six hours.
 The eight apprentices split up, each pair darting off in separate directions.
 Each made their way to one of the towering gateways of stone and terrain that guarded the burial halls of long dead Sith.

 Isorr and Arlia made their way to the tomb nearest the shuttle.
-Kar’ai lead Ryloh to the one built into the opposite stone wall.
+Kar’ai led Ryloh to the one built into the opposite stone wall.
 Nesk and Vurt meanwhile made their way further into the valley with utmost haste.
 That left Lorrik and Jresh to advance with a tempered pace.
 They had their eyes set on an unassuming structure a short walk away.
 Unassuming by comparison at least.
 The tomb entrances were something any archeologist would love to behold, but set up adjacent to one another, there were few distinguishable details available to the students.

 They knew little of the structures’ true ages or purposes.
-Their knowledge of ancient Sith left them with little belief that someone of importance oversaw the construction of one of more of these tombs.
+Their knowledge of ancient Sith left them with little belief that someone of importance oversaw the construction of one or more of these tombs.
 They didn’t even know if they were six separate burial sites, or the strange execution of one strange Sith’s strange ambitions.

 “So… how do we go about cracking open this tomb?”
 Lorrik asked his companion.
 The Sith silently made his forward until he stood directly in front of the solid barrier.
 Placing his hand upon the stone slab, he lightly felt the surface with the palm of his gloved hand.

-“We make a crack,” Jresh stoically proposed.
+“We make a crack,” Jresh stoically offered.
 Removing his hand, he drew it in close to his chest, taking in a deep breath as he concentrated and closed his eyes.
 Lorrik tilted his head before taking a cautious step back.
 With a powerful exertion of the Force, Jresh struck the center of the barrier with his open palm.
 As his hand impacted against the stone, a shockwave radiated in the opposite direction, blowing away the nearby dust and sand and almost knocking Lorrik off his feet.

-Steadying himself, the human watched as a fracture began to form beneath his companion’s hand.
+Steadying himself, the Human watched as a fracture began to form beneath his companion’s hand.
 The crack traveled upward until it bisected the slab from top to bottom.

 “Did… did that do it?”
 Lorrik asked, somewhat marveling at his partner’s work.
 Jresh looked up and down the surface, scratching his chin as he studied the newly formed crack.